Neznany/fluxgym_bucket/README.md

 It will resize all images to 768 in the shortest side and crop from them to the square.
 If your images are not square (for example portrait aspect) the result LORA will love to crop heads and feet

 # Example 1 for bucket with mostly square images or mix of square and non square
 You should manually create the desired multi-resolution images.
 Don't just gobble random images in various random sizes - this will NOT work as you imagine.
 So say stick to 768 x 768, 768 x 1024, 1024 x 768 for 3 buckets.
-If you put random images that are seriously different than the resolution the result will be glorified garbage
+If you put random images that are seriously different than the resolution the result will be glorified garbage as the resizing will create softer images and LORA loves to pickup on those!

 resize: 0
 resolution width: 768